NerdyN00B/PE-Syllabus/README.md

+# PE syllabus

+Interactive textbook version of the PE syllabus.

+# House style

+When making changes to logos etc. Please pay attention to the University's house style: https://huisstijl.universiteitleiden.nl/en/huisstijl

 # JupyterBook2 Template

-This repository provides a template for creating JB2 books using [MystMD](https://mystmd.org/).
+This repository is made using a template for creating JB2 books using [MystMD](https://mystmd.org/).
 It is intended to be a general tool to support new users of Jupyter Book 2 and MystMD, in particular for use in workshop settings where participants may not have time or ability to install the required software on a personal computer.

+The original template website with instructions can be found at [freekpols.github.io/JB2_book_template/](https://freekpols.github.io/JB2_book_template/).

 ## Features